afonsobspinto/Master-Informatics-and-Computer-Engineering/IART/Project/Readme.md

 #### GOal

 From a set of examples, it is possible to learn (or derive) the classification rules for the domain under analysis.
-The goal of this project is to determine the decision tree that translates these rules into predicting news popularity.
+The goal of this project is to determine the decision tree that translates these rules into predicting Pulsars identification.

 #### Description